agiza/drupal_remote_scripts/druperms/README.md

 ## Prerequisites

 These scripts assume that your public, private and temporary files directories are outside of version control.
-Changing the permissions of files *in* version control may affect Git status and will lead to possible complications.
+Changing the permissions of files *in* version control may affect VCS status and will lead to possible complications.